 John also has significant experience preparing cases for trial.
-He has taken over 150 depositions, briefed and argued dispositive motions, and worked with dozens of experts in disciplines ranging from structured finance to polymer chemistry to genetically modified crops to accounting and auditing standards.
+He has taken over 200 depositions, briefed and argued dispositive motions, and worked with dozens of experts in disciplines ranging from digital rights management to structured finance to polymer chemistry to genetically modified crops to accounting and auditing standards.

 Prior to joining Bartlit Beck, John clerked for Justice Clarence Thomas on the United States Supreme Court and Judge J. Michael Luttig on the Fourth Circuit Court of Appeals.

 SFFA v.
 Harvard University (United States District Court, Massachusetts)

 Lead trial counsel for SFFA (with his partner Adam Mortara) concerning Harvard’s discrimination against Asian American applicants in its undergraduate admissions process.
 The three-week bench trial concluded in November 2018.
 The district court has not yet issued its ruling.

 UroPep v.
 Eli Lilly (United States District Court, Eastern District of Texas)

 Lead trial counsel for UroPep, securing a plaintiff verdict in a patent infringement jury trial concerning Eli Lilly’s sales of Cialis to treat benign prostatic hyperplasia (BPH).
 The jury determined Eli Lilly infringed UroPep’s patent, rejected all of Eli Lilly’s invalidity defenses, and awarded $20 million in damages.
 John delivered the opening statement, closing argument and examined numerous witnesses.